A Far Cry (film)

-A Far Cry is a film about displaced persons in South Korea, following the Korean War (1950 - 1953).
-It was commissioned by the NGO Save the Children Fund UK and was broadcast in the UK by the BBC in 1959.
+A Far Cry (also known as Children of Korea) is a 1958 British documentary film directed by Stephen Peet about displaced persons in South Korea following the Korean War (1950–1953).
+It was commissioned by the Save the Children Fund UK and was broadcast in the UK by the BBC in 1959.
 It appears on the programme of two International Film Festivals in 2015.